The Road to Life and Progressive Rock. Part III

 Me and my Dad had enough!
 Me at school and my Dad's jobs and the "good ol' boy"

 attitudes.
-The only good things that came from living there were
+The only good things that came from living there were Relatives, the

 Seafood and the birth of my little Brother whom I love soo much.